cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 This will give us full confidence in the green build as it also passed integration tests.

- However, the build time of `kubernetes-conjur-demo` is ~25 minutes (opposing 2-3 minutes of the `conjur-authn-k8s-client`) and it is not very stable as it runs against multiple environments.
+However, this approach has several flaws:
-  .
-This means that it will harder to merge PRs into the `conjur-authn-k8s -client`.
+  - The build time of `kubernetes-conjur-demo` is ~25 minutes (opposing 2-3 minutes of the `conjur-authn-k8s-client`) and it is not very stable as it runs against multiple environments.
+This means that it will harder to merge PRs into the `conjur-authn-k8s-client`.

-Furthermore, it won't be easy to debug in case of a failure as we will need to jump between builds and find the errors.
-In addition, `kubernetes-conjur-demo` runs also tests for the `secretless-broker` so failures there will fail builds of the authn-client.
+  - It won't be easy to debug in case of a failure as we will need to jump between builds and find the errors.

-I am not sure that this can be implemented.
-By setting `LOCAL_AUTHENTICATOR ` to `true` we use the last built image (ran in the `./bin/build` step.
-In case we have builds running in parallel it may affect the latest built image so it is possible that we can't use a local authenticator in Jenkins.
+  - `kubernetes-conjur-demo` runs also tests for the `secretless-broker` so failures there will fail builds of the authn-client.

 ### Trigger `kubernetes-conjur-demo` to run after every master build of `conjur-authn-k8s-client`